Theuri0411/Theuri0411/README.md

 - 🌱 I’m currently learning Javascript and everything 🤣
 - 👯 I’m looking to collaborate with other programming enthusiasts
 - 🥅 2021/22 Goals: Learn flutter-dart, react.js and node.js 💪
-- ⚡ Fun fact: I love to books and research
+- ⚡ Fun fact: I love to read books and research

 ### Connect with me: